 This recipe uses Old Bay seasoning which I thought was everywhere, but I have learned that it is unique to the eastern and southeastern United States.
 If you can't find Old Bay, you could substitute Seafood Seasoning or Cajun Seasoning, but Old Bay is much better and available on Amazon these days.
 Just be careful and make sure you're ordering 1 can and not a pack of six.
 It should be under $8.
 (This link will take you to a single can purchase.)

-Why you'll love this buttered lemon shrimp recipe
+Why this is the best Old Bay buttered shrimp recipe

 This recipe is perfect for weeknights because it comes together very quickly.
 In the time it takes to heat your skillet, you'll have melted a stick of butter and cooked the shrimp.
 Seriously, less than 10 minutes.

-This shrimp is amazing.
+This Old Bay shrimp is amazing.
 The fresh, bright taste of lemon mixed with the bite of fresh garlic and the creamy butter?
 It's like heaven.

 WHAT IS OLD BAY?